databio/pypiper/README.md

 As I began to put together production-scale pipelines, I found a lot of relevant pipelining systems, but was universally disappointed.
 For my needs, they were all overly complex.
 I wanted something simple enough to quickly write and maintain a pipeline without having to learn a lot of new functions and conventions, but robust enough to handle requirements like restartability and memory usage monitoring.
 Everything related was either a pre-packaged pipeline for a defined purpose, or a heavy-duty development environment that was overkill for my needs.
 Both of these seemed to be targeted toward less experienced developers who sought structure, and neither fit my needs: I had a set of commands already in mind; I just needed a wrapper that could take that code and make it automatically restartable, logged, robust to crashing, easy to debug, and so forth.

 If you need a full-blown environment that can do everything, look elsewhere.
 Pypiper's strength is its simplicity.
 If all you want is a shell-like script, but now with the power of python, and restartability, then Pypiper is for you.

+### Other software

+If Pypiper is not for you, check out some of these other pipelining frameworks:

+* bpipe
+* Anduril
+* Ruffus